cryptimeleon/cryptimeleon.github.io/contributors/composite-builds.md

 - **useCurrentBranch**: If defined (any value) the branch selection checking will be skipped.
     That means the composite build will be enabled no matter the dependency branches that are currently checked out.
-    This can be useful for when you need a version that is not on `main` but you also do not want to create a new branch.
+    This can be useful for when you need a version that is not on `develop` but you also do not want to create a new branch.
 - **checkoutIfCloned**: If defined (any value), will automatically check out the corresponding dependency branch (branch with same name) given that the dependency was freshly cloned.
     Used by the Travis CI to automatically switch to the right dependency branch for the build.